vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 On Windows you can use MQTT Explorer.
 Send an empty body to topic `orcon_mcu/mode_3` and listen if the system spins up.

 ### Via Home Assistant
 If the ESP is not already auto-discovered by Home Assistant you can go to Integrations and add the ESPHome integration.
 It will ask you for the IP-address and port number.
 I found the IP-address while flashing the ESP.
 The prefilled port `6053` is just fine.
-If it finds your device you see this:
+If it finds your device, you see this:

 <img src="orcon_images/orcon_mcu_in_home_assistant_integrations.jpg" alt="New ESPHome integration in Home Assistant" width="250px" />

-When you click on the device link you see the defined buttons from the script.
+When you click on the device link, you see the defined buttons from the script.

 <img src="orcon_images/home_assistant_esp.jpg" alt="ESPHome Orcon MCU details" width="500px" />